Urban-Meteorology-Reading/UMEP-Docs/docs/source/Tutorials/SuewsSpatial.rst

 - Start by loading all the raster datasets into an empty QGIS project.

-The order in the *Layers Panel* decides what layer that will be visible.
-Here you can also choose not to show a layer in the tick box.
-You can adjust layers according to your likeing by right-click on a layer in the Layers Panel and choose *Properties*.
-Note for example that that CDSM (vegetation) is given as height above ground (meter) and that all non-vegetated pixels are set to zero.
-This makes it hard to get an overview between all 3D objects (buildings and trees).
+The order in the *Layers Panel* determines what layer is visible.
+You can choose to show a layer (or not) with the tick box.
+You can modify layers by right-clicking on a layer in the Layers Panel and choose *Properties*.
+Note for example that that CDSM (vegetation) is given as height above ground (metre) and that all non-vegetated pixels are set to zero.
+This makes it hard to get an overview of all 3D objects (buildings and trees).

 - Right-click on your **CDSM** layer and go to *Properties > Style* and choose **Singleband pseudocolor** with a min value of 0 and max of 30.
-Choose also a nice color scheme of your liking.
+Choose a colour scheme of your liking.
 - Go to *Transparency* and  add and additional no data value of 0.
 Click ok.
 - Now put your **CDSM** layer at the top and your **DSM** layer second in your *Layers Panel*.
 Now you can see both buislings and vegetation 3D object in your map canvas.